City-of-Helsinki/bestpractice/docs/best-practices/authentication.md

 The authentication libraries you use might handle all these steps automatically.

-The logout popup will inform the user that they will need to log out of any upstream IdPs (like YLE or Facebook), if they wish to.
+The logout popup will inform the user that they will need to log out of any upstream IdPs (like YLE or Facebook), if they are on shared computer.

 SPA can additionally listen for postMessage hel:logout.
 This is supposed to indicate that the logout actually succeeded.
 (This is not actually implemented at the moment).